 Despite the challenges of 2020, the company has taken some smart steps in the right direction.
 They’re making a dedicated effort to reduce their debt and clean up their balance sheet.

 Share prices have been steadily going up over the past several months, although they haven’t yet returned to pre-pandemic levels.
 Their earnings per share have been steadily improving as well.
-This company also pays a solid dividend yield of 2.12 percent.

 Boston Beer Company Inc. (NYSE: SAM)